Tigerryttaren/M7002E-Computer-Graphics/README.md

 ### "Disclaimer"
 The controls and the general player concept was inspired from the **HelloCollisions.java** example, and crosshairs were taken pretty straight off from **HelloPhysics.java**.
 The **HelloPicking.java** example was used for learning how to do picking.

+This hilariously monolithic file could and propbably should be split up in several smaller files for readability, but so far, it has not turn out that way ;-)

 ### "Features" aka Bugs or Unfinished
 #### Boundary-Penetrating Rod-Like Objects
-**Minor.** When an object is thrown upwards, it might penetrate the floor when falling down.
+When an object is thrown upwards, it might penetrate the floor when falling down.

 #### Vision-Distorting Wheel-Zoom Effect
-**Minor.** By default, the FlyCam has the mouse wheel zoom enabled, which will distort the view if fiddled with.
-This was not as straight forward as deleting the key mapping for those operation.
-Not really sure how to turn it off, efficiently.
+By default, the FlyCam has the mouse wheel zoom enabled, which will distort the view if fiddled with.
+This was not as straight forward as deleting the key mapping for those operation, and no simple and efficient solution was found.

 #### Border-Zone Cam-Vibrations
-**Minor.** When in HAL9000-mode and you pan the camera to the edge, the camera shakes a bit due to how i implemented the limited camera panning.
+When in HAL9000-mode and you pan the camera to the edge, the camera shakes a bit due to how I implemented the limited camera panning.
 Very minor, but still a bit on an annoyance.

 ### Required Features Implemented
 ##### Supports Egocentric Locomotion